 |Power Rating||Per Hour||Per Day*||Per Week|

-*based on 6 hrs a day at maximum output using the Average Electricity rate of 10.5¢/kWh (2018 tariff) for a unit of electricity.
+*based on 6 hrs a day at maximum output.
 Heaters with a thermostat will automatically turn off when required room temperature is reached.

 Can you get energy saving portable electric heaters?

 Unfortunately not, all portable electric heaters will consume the same amount of electricity and produce the same amount of thermal heat, relative to power input.
 The only difference will be in how they deliver the heat, e.g. fan heaters are a good choice for quick heating of specific areas of a room, as you can direct the heat.

 What will affect the running cost of the heater?

 The power/energy rating (watts or kWh) will dictate the running cost per hour of any heater.
 The most effective way to reduce running costs is to keep the heat in, insulating and reducing draughts will help keep bills down.
 Low cost solutions, such as heavy curtains, blinds, draught excluders will all help.
 Loft and cavity wall insulation, double-glazing can dramatically reduce heating bills too.

 If you are about to replace your central heating or are building a new home please visit the Boiler Efficiency Database which allows you to view the SAP seasonal efficiency of thousands of Gas, LPG and Oil Boilers.

 ← SWIPE →